crablab/dissertation/reports/interim/interim.md

 In summary, although there have been significant challenges in several areas, the identification of these risks early on allowed mitigation within the project by rescheduling other workstreams and running parts in parallel to allow for greater flexibility whilst troubleshooting.
 Background research has gone well and provided additional context when troubleshooting issues and also when designing the overall system, to ensure constraints are observed.

+The reports collated document this work thus far.

 ## Project Diary

 ### October 21, 2019